AtmosphericX/AtmosphericX/project/docs/pages/widgets/palette.md

 Please keep in mind that the `palette` widget should be **rarely** used as the `strings` widget can cover most if not all of the theme backgrounds with the `setElementThemed` parameter.

 ::: tip Theme Priority
-Theme priority works by having the top most event (`top most`) take precedence over subsequent events.
+Theme priority works by having the top-most event takes precedence over subsequent events.
 :::

 ::: info Parameter Rules